Home

 We found Canadian people to be very welcoming and friendly to our lonely little family.

-Gold Mine It was hard to imagine anything more different than England!
+It would be difficult to imagine anything more different than England!

 We found the people of Northern Ontario to be friendly folks who were self-sufficient and welcoming to our little family who were so very far from "home".